Tamschi/taml/docs/grammar.rst

 Each nested section is introduced by a heading nested *exactly* one deeper than the surrounding section's.

 It continues until a heading with at most equal depth is encountered or up to the end of the file.
-An empty nested heading can be used to semantically (but not grammatically!) return to its immediately surrounding structure section.
+An empty nested heading can be used to semantically (but not grammatically!) return to its immediately surrounding structural section.

 .. code-block:: taml